LakhvirMadhar/WildFrostRAG/README.md

 1.  **Chunking**
     *   Currently have a chunking option and no chunking option.
 No chunking is fine as is, it caputres the entire document.
     *   The HTML splitter needs some work, as it splits headers but some headers are just the name of the card, therefore it becomes an irrelevant chunk during retrieval
+    *   There's also some junk at the end of the HTML that I need to parse out as it's redunant text

 2.  **Bugs**
-    *   BUG: When processing the html
+    *   BUG: When processing the html, sometimes words are missing (FIXED)
+        - Also should remove the completely irrelevant info that shows up at the end that has no informatoin related to the cards itself?
     *   BUG: For cards like Infernoko that have multiple phases, we are not capturing the data for phases (should add the relation, Card -> has other phase(or something) -> Card)

 3.  **Missing Features/Pages to Still Scrape**